-The 12-209 crash report information is used by the Department of Transportation (DOT) to identify sections of the road system that experience higher numbers of motor vehicle crashes.
+The 12-209 crash report information is used by the Alaska Department of Transportation (DOT) to identify sections of the road system that experience higher numbers of motor vehicle crashes.
 These higher crash areas are then proposed for capital improvement projects that improve road safety.
 The 12-209 crash form also includes the same information that the COI requests.
-When a motor vehicle crash results in no personal injury or results in property damage between $501 and $2,000, completing the 12-209 instead of the COI provides valuable crash and location information that helps DOT and still meets the requirement for proof of liability insurance to DMV shown above.
+When a motor vehicle crash results in no personal injury or results in property damage between $501 and $2,000, completing the 12-209 provides valuable crash and location information that helps DOT and still meets the requirement for proof of liability insurance to DMV shown above.
 Please consider completing the 12-209 in lieu of the stand-alone COI.

 Submit your signed form 440 by e-mail at firstname.lastname@example.org OR mail your printed paper original to:State Of Alaska

 For inquiries regarding these forms, submission deadlines, drivers licenses or insurance, or you are having technical problems submitting reports using the links above, please contact DMV by e-mail at email@example.com or by phone at (907) 269-5551.